In addition to Random Encounters

 - The SaGa 2 and SaGa 3 DS remakes replace random encounters from the originals with monsters running on the world map representing battles.
 Most are possible to avoid.

-- Whereas the original Lunar uses random encounters (with the occasional set encounter), the remake displays the enemies as monsters, making battles potentially avoidable.
+- Early games in the Lunar series use random encounters (with the occasional set encounter), while the remakes display the enemies as monsters, making battles potentially avoidable.

 - Dragon Quest IX has some, which is different for the series.
 However, similar to Super Mario RPG, one enemy on the screen represents a party, or a single monster.
 This makes hunting those elusive Metal Slimes a lot easier, at least until the Tower of Nod where the King metal slimes hide in groups.
 However, on the downside, they chase you, which certainly doesn't make it any easier to avoid them.
 (And later on, you run into enemies who block your way)

 - In Kingdom Hearts: Chain of Memories, the only game in the series which separates the battle screen from the exploration screen, you can skip random Mook encounters.
 Whenever they touch you, you enter combat with them.
 However, if you strike them first, then they begin the battle stunned (and, if you used the right card to form the room, pre-damaged).
 You can avoid them as much as possible, although if you use a particular kind of card to form the room, they will chase you.

 - In the Grandia series, not only are the enemies visible, but how you make contact with them effects whether you get first strike or not.